Bowed string instrument extended technique: Bowing on the bridge

 bridge) is a similar, more common technique.

 The other method involves the performer holding the instrument in their lap, placing the bow parallel to the instrument and firmly dragging it across the side of the bridge.
 In this case the sound is loud, high pitched and squeaky.
 An example of this playing technique can be found in Gérard Grisey's Vortex Temporum (1995).
 Helmut Lachenmann often uses a soft version of this technique, creating a quiet, white-noise-like sound.

 Bowing on the fingerboard

-Bowing on the fingerboard (sul tasto or sulla tastiera) creates a soft thin tone.
+Bowing on the fingerboard (sul tasto) creates a soft, tone.
 The effect is a muffled and flute-like sound (the technique is often also called flautando).

 Bowing the tailpiece

 Drawing the bow across the tailpiece creates a very quiet resonant sound.
 Because the tailpiece is large and heavy this sound is general of a quite low pitch.

 Scratch tone

 A scratch tone is produced by bowing the instrument in normal playing position, but applying very hard pressure to the bow.
 This produces an extremely loud and grating sound.